oxcompsoc/learntocode/session1/Notes.md

 ### Exercise 4.

-Write a program that converts Fahrenheit to Celsius.
+Write a program that converts Celsius to Fahrenheit.
 The following equation might be helpful:

-    (°F − 32) × 5/9 = °C
+    °F = 32 + °C × 9/5

 You can format the output however you like.
 Or not at all. :)